 The BCVWD began taking deliveries of imported water for groundwater recharge in the Fall of 2006 when close to 3,500 ac-ft were spread pursuant to the storage and recharge agreement on file with Watermaster.
-Deliveries of imported water for BCVWD have steadily increased over the years; in CY 2011 close to 8,000 ac-ft of imported water were delivered.
-An overall total of 26,848 ac-ft of imported water have been spread by the BCVWD since 2006.
-Significant differences between the imported water deliveries provided by the BCVWD and those documented by the SGPWA were documented in the draft report.
-The inconsistencies between the BCVWD and SGPWA have been addressed; the quantities of imported water spread in the Beaumont Basin are now consistent between the two agencies.
+Deliveries of imported water for BCVWD have steadily increased over the years; in CY 2011 over 8,300 ac-ft of imported water were delivered.
+An overall total of 28,893 ac-ft of imported water have been spread by the BCVWD since 2006.
+It should be noted that delivery records provided by the SGPWA are different than those obtained from the Watermaster's.
+This item will be further discussed at the Watermaster workshop on October 3, 2012 and its results incorporated into the final annual report.

-The City of Banning began purchasing imported water for recharge at the BCVWD's Noble Creek facility in July 2008 and has since recharged 6,413 ac-ft. in accordance with their storage agreement on file with Watermaster.
-According to Watermaster's records, Banning took delivery of 1,534 ac-ft/yr of imported water in 2008, 2,741 ac-ft in 2009, 1,338 ac-ft in 2010; deliveries in CY 2011 decreased to 800 ac-ft.
+The City of Banning began purchasing imported water for recharge at the BCVWD's Noble Creek facility in July 2008 and has since recharged 4,400 ac-ft.
+According to Watermaster's records, Banning took delivery of 1,200 ac-ft/yr of imported water from 2008 through 2010; deliveries in CY 2011 decreased to 800 ac-ft.
+It should be noted that Banning has a storage agreement on file with Watermaster; however, as of June 30, 2011, it had not submitted an application for recharge with Watermaster.